- 1 Processor and CMOS Sensor

 This camera does not come with a G-sensor, GPS or screen.
 One of the greatest features is the small size (61 x 35 x 18mm) and discreet form factor.
 Due to its small size and low weight this camera has become popular for radio controlled vehicles.

-The manufacturer has not disclosed which processor or CMOS sensor for this camera.
+The manufacturer has tried to conceal which processor and CMOS sensor are being used on this camera.
 However, it appears this camera is using the Novatek NT96650 processor and the Aptina AR0330 CMOS sensor.
-These are excellent quality components for such a reasonably priced camera.
+This is based on the following facts:

 Wide Dynamic Range